About the CODART Canon

 The initial selection

-The initial selection was made by the program committee.
-This is made up of eight CODART members, all of whom are curators of Dutch and Flemish art.
+The initial selection was made by a special committee in the course of 2019.
+The committee is made up of eight CODART members, all of whom are curators of Dutch and Flemish art.
 You can find the names of the current committee members on this page.
 They chose the initial list of 100 works of art, along with a number that just failed to make the “grade.”
-This selection is emphatically intended solely as a provisional, exploratory gambit.
+This selection was emphatically intended solely as a provisional, exploratory gambit.

 The principles governing the selection of works in the CODART Canon